richtabor/MerlinWP/README.md

 * `widgets.wie` — Exported widgets using [Widget Importer & Exporter](https://wordpress.org/plugins/widget-importer-exporter/)
 * `customizer.dat` — Exported Customizer settings using [Customizer Export/Import](https://wordpress.org/plugins/customizer-export-import/)

+### 4. Add filters
+Inside the pacakge download exists a `merlin-filters.php` file, which includes examples of the different filters you may use to modify Merlin.
+A primary example would be to use to `merlin_generate_child_functions_php` filter to modify the contents of the generated child theme's functions.php file.

+You may also need to filter your theme demo's home page, so that Merlin WP knows which pages to set as the home page once it's done runing.

+### 5. Testing
+To test, you'll want to create a new standard WordPress installation and add your theme build with Merlin WP integrated.
+You can then use the [WP Reset](https://wordpress.org/plugins/wp-reset/) plugin to reset and run through more tests.

 ## Contributions
 Anyone is welcome to contribute to Merlin WP.
 Please read the [guidelines for contributing](https://github.com/richtabor/MerlinWP/blob/master/.github/contributing.md) to this repository.